 The reason behind this shape is to bear heavier loads when the terrain gets a little tricky and you’re not just standing straight upright in your snowshoes!

 A unique Atlas feature is their Spring-Loaded Suspension (SLS) system.
 This keeps the deck suspended underneath the foot, instead of the foot resting directly on the deck.
 This allows some freedom of foot movement, as well as impact-absorbing properties.

 The Wrapp Swift binding is comfortable and easy to use.
-The straps are easy-tighten and quick-release and padded for extra comfort.
+The straps are easy-tighten, quick-release, and padded for extra comfort.

 Serrated traction bars keep you sure-footed.
-A unique All-Trac toe crampon gives the user better grip and makes it easier to maneuver no matter the terrain underfoot.
+A unique All-Trac toe crampon gives the user better grip and makes it easier to maneuver no matter the snow conditions.